madinarsp/rsschool-cv/cv.md

-#My CV
+# My CV
 1. Who am I?
 Madina Ryspayeva
 1. Contact me via:
-   1. Telegram: (nickname) lanalover
+   * Telegram: (nickname) lanalover
-   1. Email: madinarsp20@gmail.com
+   * Email: madinarsp20@gmail.com
 1. A bit about myself: Nazarbayev University (Nur-Sultan city, Kazakhstan) graduate with a bachelor degree in Computer Science.
-My current interest is in studying Front-end development.
+My current interest is in studying __Front-end development__.
 I have some basics knowledge about the field but I continue my studies.
 I'm looking forward to get an internship or a job related to the field to get practical experience and to broaden my knowledge.
 I find myself quite pedantic (in a good sense) person, who tries to get to the truth of things that are interesting to me.
 I like discovering (learning) new things and always try to know more about them, it's important for me too that the information is true and reliable.
-1. Technical skills: programming on HTML&CSS (40%), JavaScript(20%), Python(20%), Java(30%), C++ and C (30%), Flutter (30%); experience with Firebase Platform, MySQL system, git version control; knowledge of MIPS Assembly (70%)
+1. Technical skills:
+   * programming on:
+      * HTML&CSS (40%)
+      * JavaScript(20%)
+      * Python(20%)
+      * Java(30%)
+      * C++ and C (30%)
+      * Flutter (30%)
+   * experience with
+      * Firebase Platform
+      * MySQL system
+      * git version control
+   * knowledge of
+      * MIPS Assembly (70%)
 1. Code in HTML
 ```html
 <!DOCTYPE html>